 Red Hat OpenShift

-Modernize Legacy Applications for OpenShift
+Modernize Java Applications for OpenShift

-Move more applications to OpenShift
+Move legacy applications to OpenShift

 If Red Hat OpenShift is your standard application platform for hybrid cloud management, containers, and Kubernetes, then it’s imperative to move as many key business applications to that platform as quickly and efficiently as possible.
 The sooner the better.
-The vFunction platform automates and accelerates refactoring legacy applications into cloud native architecture, enabling organizations to fully take advantage of all the benefits that OpenShift brings to the business, development teams, and IT operations.
+The vFunction platform automates and accelerates refactoring legacy Java applications into cloud native architecture, enabling organizations to fully take advantage of all the benefits that OpenShift brings to the business, development teams, and IT operations.

 Increase developer productivity, business agility